Constructive Dismissal

 An express dismissal happens where your employer terminates your employment contract with or without notice.
 If your employer does not expressly dismiss you, but is in serious breach of contract which makes you feel you have no choice but to resign, you may be able to argue that this is a constructive dismissal.

-The types of actions or conditions at work that amount to a fundamental breach of contract include significant changes to your pay, significant detrimental changes to your terms and conditions without your agreement and serious bullying or harassment.
-Constructive dismissal is a high risk and difficult claim to bring and varies depend on individual circumstances.
+The types of actions or conditions at work that could amount to a fundamental breach of contract include significant changes to your pay, significant detrimental changes to your terms and conditions without your agreement and serious bullying or harassment.
+Constructive dismissal is a high risk and difficult claim to bring and will depend on individual circumstances.

 Please see our article on the law when an employer changes your contract before resigning as there may be other options available to you.